 Additionally, VetzInsight seeks to facilitate the notion that communication between veterinarians and pet owners is not only okay, it is essential.
 To provide the best care for your pet, you and your veterinarian need to listen to and understand what the other is saying.

 Tony Johnson, DVM, DACVECC, is a 1996 Washington State University grad and obtained board certification in the shadowy art of emergency medicine and critical care in 2003.
 He is currently the Minister of Happiness for VIN and is a former clinical assistant professor at Purdue University School of Veterinary Medicine.
 He has lectured for several international veterinary conferences and is an active blogger and writer.
-He used to live in a converted one-room schoolhouse in the middle of a cornfield, but has since taken up occupancy in a normal house in a normal neighborhood with very little corn.
+He used to live in a converted one-room schoolhouse in the middle of a cornfield but has since taken up occupancy in a normal house in a normal neighborhood with very little corn.
 He has three young kids and a beautiful wife named Gretchen, who is also a veterinary emergency and critical care specialist.
-His animal family consists of: Cupid – formerly shot with an arrow, now a feline meatloaf; Crispy – formerly set on fire, now rules with a furry feline iron fist; and canine Rocco, missing a leg from a Buick-induced injury.
-The chickens are Uno, Rosita, and Carlita, and he plans on naming his next chicken Omelet.
-He has lost count of how many fish they have, and believes it is in the low double digits.
-In his spare time he enjoys sleeping, eating and breathing with occasional forays into woodworking, cooking, wine, reading and writing (but not arithmetic).
+His animal family consists of Gwen – a silly pit bull with a heart of gold and a lethal tail; Joseph and Jenks – twin tuxedo kitty brothers who are foster failures; and Turley and Dax, the other dogs who keep Gwen in line.
+The chickens are Peep, Honey, and Fries, and he plans on naming his next chicken Omelet.
+In his spare time, he enjoys sleeping, eating, and breathing, with occasional forays into soapmaking, cooking, wine, reading, and writing (but not arithmetic).

 Christy Corp-Minamiji, DVM, is a 1996 graduate of UC Davis.
 Outside of her work with VIN, she writes (largely equine-related) magazine articles and blogs.
 Before turning her veterinary attention toward writing, she spent several years working in the livestock biologics industry followed by a decade in large animal ambulatory medicine.
 Her main professional interests include equine medicine and surgery, food animal emergency medicine, and veterinary-client communications.
 Christy jointly parents three kids who are begging for a kitten but have yet to answer the question of "who will clean the litter box when you are at Dad's house?" to her satisfaction.
 In the moments free from article deadlines, cello, soccer, and homework, she enjoys distance running, reading, painting, writing fiction and poetry, and medicinal chocolate.